-In related news, home-price appreciation in Seattle finally appears to be slowing to a more normal pace.
+In related news, home-price appreciation in Seattle has slowed to a more normal pace over recent months.
 This follows several years of above-average gains, during which house values in the area rose faster than almost every other city in the country.

-Despite this cooling trend, home-value appreciation has still outpaced income growth for the past few years.
+Despite this cooling trend, home-value appreciation still continues.
 That’s one reason why some would-be buyers in the Seattle area — and in many other parts of the country — are struggling to come up with the funds needed to purchase a home.

 In a lot of cases, borrowers can overcome these hurdles by (A) choosing a mortgage program with a low down-payment requirement, and (B) using gift money from a family member or other donor.
 When combined, these two strategies can greatly reduce the burden of making a down payment on a Seattle home purchase.